eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/how_to_build.md

 ## Dependency versions

-Current production-relevant dependency versions are pinned through Swift Package Manager and `EudiReferenceWallet.xcodeproj/project.xcworkspace/xcshareddata/swiftpm/Package.resolved`.
+The Swift Package Manager dependency resolution file is:

+`EudiReferenceWallet.xcodeproj/project.xcworkspace/xcshareddata/swiftpm/Package.resolved`

+At the time this guide was written, key versions included:

 | Dependency | Current version or source |
 | --- | --- |